hydephp/develop/docs/digging-deeper/helpers.md

 It's up to you if you want to use the facade or the global function, or a mix of both.
 A benefit of using the global function is that it may have better IDE support.

+### Namespaced functions

+HydePHP also comes with a functions that are under the `Hyde` namespace, in order to avoid conflicts with other packages and your own code.

 ## Pagination Utility